suzukiget/api-public/source/index.html.md

 ## Control Request/Response

+* NOTE: client could add a request id for identifying.
+The id would be appended to headers and returned as same value.
+For more details, please check example.

 ## Ping/Pong

 Ping/pong extends disconnection timeout.
 If no ping/pong message recieved, connection will be dropped by server in 64 seconds after last seen ping/pong message.